 My Ruby-

 About a year after having my Josephine "Honey" built, I bought a book called Vintage Ukuleles: The Tony Ku Collection by Isami Uchizaki.
 It is filled with wonderful photos of vintage ukuleles.
-Page 132 shows a Regal ukulele described as, "Spruce top; rosewood back, sides, and neck; white celluloid binding around top, back, sound hole, fingerboard, and peghead; rosewood fingerboard; abalone "Regal" logo on peghead; circa 1930s."
+Page 132 shows a Regal ukulele described as, "Spruce top; rosewood back, sides, and neck; white celluloid binding around top, back, sound hole, fingerboard, and face plate; rosewood fingerboard; abalone "Regal" logo on the face plate; circa 1930s."
 At the very least, I was inspired...

 Pleased with my first Kepasa I contacted Kevin again and we started emailing back and forth on this project.
 We made some changes such as: 1) using ebony on the face plate and fingerboard 2) instead of "Regal" it says "Remiger" (my last name) in the same script as the "Regal" logo 3) we used an ivory color binding on the top only instead of white.
 We only had one photo to work with, similar to how mine is posed.
 I think Kevin caught what I was hoping for.

 This uke is heavier than my first Josephine, but that is due to wood and tuner choices in order to emulate the vintage Regal.
-It is bright sounding with a nice long sustain and so far I like Worth Clear Medium stings on it the best.
+It is bright sounding with a nice long sustain.

 Firefly banjo ukulele-